PepziC0les/Cybersecurity-CloudFormation/README.md

 - Target group should be new target group
 - Set name to be something meaningful
 6. Select next and now look for our DVWA servers under "Name".
-- Select tthe checkboxes to the left for our DVWAs and select "add to registered"
+- Select the checkboxes to the left for our DVWAs and select "add to registered"
 - Note: If you already have a target group set for our DVWAs, skip step 6.
 7. Select next until you see "Create" and then select create.